 One of the most significant aspects of the project’s assertiveness is that it does not deviate from the scope that was initially agreed upon, either in terms of working hours or budget, or both.
 With that in mind, we’ve already covered in step 1 of the project invoicing configuration keys, which provide the manager or responsible person the authority to approve or disapprove both time entries and extra charges incurred during the course of the work, making it easier to keep track of time and costs.

 Throughout the project, the project manager or finance department can keep track of time records as well as the amounts spent on necessary execution expenses, determining what will be charged to the customer and what will be absorbed by your organization at the end of the project.

 Once you’ve done all of the above steps, tracking, reporting, and analyzing the work performed by your team will be much easier.
-The service team will have several important information to carry out the necessary exchanges with the client and the financial team will have a breakdown of hours spent and extra expenses of the project.
+The service team will have several important pieces of information to carry out the necessary exchanges with the client and the financial team will have a breakdown of hours worked and extra expenses of the project.

-Visit our website to find the best plan that fits your needs, join Nutcache and follow the steps above to have greater control and productivity over your work.
+Visit our pricing page to find the best plan that fits your needs, join Nutcache and follow the steps above to have greater control and productivity over your work.